Genokarma/tutorials/README.md

 ## Deployment

-The tutorials have been deployed here: [add link]
+The tutorials have been deployed here: https://galaxy-au-training.github.io/tutorials/

 ## How to work on them locally